Emily-Keymon/Climate-Analysis/README.md

 2. Created separate Pandas dataframes from each dataset.
 3. Performed an independent t-test on June and December datasets.
 4. Analyzed t-statistic and p-value.
+### Daily average rainfall analysis
+1. Calculated rainfall per weather station using the previous year's matching dates.
+2. Calculated daily normals.
+3. Created a list of dates for your trip.
+4. Use daily_normals function to calculate the normals for each date string and append results to a list.
+5. Loaded list of daily normals into a dataframe and set index to the date.
+6. Plotted daily normals as an area plot.
 ### Climate app with multiple routes
 1. Designed a Flask API based on the queries developed.
 2. Used Flask to create routes.